 He has won a number of awards for his surgery and medical research, which focuses on safety in surgery, and is a Fellow of the Royal Australian and New Zealand College of Ophthalmologists.
 He is recognised as a Specialist by both the Australian Health Practitioner Regulation Agency and Medicare.

-He is a member of the Australian Medical Association, the American Society of Cataract and Refractive Surgery, and the European Society of Cataract and Refractive Surgeons.
+He is a current member of the Australian Medical Association and the Asia-Pacific Association of Cataract and Refractive Surgeons, and a past member of the American Society of Cataract and Refractive Surgery, and the European Society of Cataract and Refractive Surgeons.
 He has authored many (20+) scientific articles, including a book chapter on cataract surgery, and has been a speaker for the Australasian Society of Cataract and Refractive Surgeons advanced trainee program.